 Today, I will post from my smartphone Galaxy Note 4.
 I wasn’t meant about that, but I have written major part of the text on my smartphone, and as I was surprised, it was fast and comfortable.
 This article will be about my critical thoughts about current world.
 World of smartphones, computers and other advanced technology.
 Technology should serve us, but how it works in real world?

 And now something I can’t stand out.
 Just imagine, someone buys flagship from Samsung – Galaxy S6 – for about 850 Euro and after ONE year he sells it for half price and purchases new flagship Galaxy S7.
 Reason?
 He just want to own latest model.
 No rational reason or something other.

 Manufacturers are racing for supremacy and domination.
-Samsung’s flagships are premium-equiped devices with brand, so Samsung “abuse” it and sets high prices, like Apple does.
+Samsung’s flagships are premium-equiped devices with brand, so Samsung “abuses” it and sets high prices, like Apple does.

 Let’s value our lives.
 Live it.

 Later, I plan to post about old PC games our generation was ground up with.
 Legendary games living in our hearts.
 See ya soon!